Who Are You—Really?

 “First, you learn to crawl.
 Then you walk.
 Then jog.
 Then run.
 Then sprint.”

-It’s not about perfection.
-It’s about curiosity, presence, and care.
+It’s about curiosity, presence, and self-care.

 My sister told me a story that stayed with me.